0xCAFEDECAF/VanLiveConnect/README.md

 Unfortunately, the effect is still the same as above: all apps will try to use the (non-Internet) Wi-Fi connection, so all apps still fail to access the Internet.

-The solution is to have the web server in the ESP <i>stop responding</i> to requests for '.../generate_204' as soon as a data (WebSocket) connection between the ESP and the Android device is well established.
+The solution is to have the web server in the ESP [stop responding](https://github.com/0xCAFEDECAF/VanLiveConnect/blob/aece0d71480ae534d1ff40c2043e673175219ed0/VanLiveConnect/WebServer.ino#L247) to requests for '.../generate_204' as soon as a data (WebSocket) connection between the ESP and the Android device is well established.

 In this way, the following sequence of events takes place: